France defies critics with foreign investment paradox

-PARIS, Dec 18 While its rich decamp to lower tax neighbours and a government minister pulls the welcome mat from under the world's top steel tycoon, France is nevertheless taking a growing share of investment from undeterred foreigners.
+PARIS While its rich decamp to lower tax neighbors and a government minister pulls the welcome mat from under the world's top steel tycoon, France is nevertheless taking a growing share of investment from undeterred foreigners.

 That includes firms such as Chicago-based biotech Novian Health, lured to a technology park outside Paris by generous tax credits for research and development.